kamenchunathan/polly/README.md

   - [ ] Create Poll
   - [ ] PollDashboard:
     - [ ] Aggregate and display Poll results as graphs etc. in a poll dashboard
-    - [ ] Creator of poll to manage the poll: Editing, deleting
+    - [ ] Creator of the poll to manage the poll: Editing, deleting